kinverarity1/crosswordgamestats/README.md

 crosswordgamestats
 ==================

-keep track of your performance in crossword games like SCRABBLE (TM).
+Keep track of your performance in crossword games like SCRABBLE (TM).
+It's unfinished but the main idea is to record at a minimum your game score and see how it changes over time.
+It'll also be possible to view changes in your move scores and words played.
+Perhaps one day also an ability to replay games and enter them in as you play through a web interface, although http://cross-tables.com already does this for you.

-This is a Google App Engine project which is live at https://crosswordgamestats.appspot.com, although it's in a very alpha state right now.
+This is a Google App Engine project which is live at https://crosswordgamestats.appspot.com and free for anyone to use, although be aware it's alpha, very alpha.

-The idea is to enter records of each Crossword Game you play and then you can keep track of your performance over time.
-It's not finished, but the framework is complete.
+Contact: kinverarity1@gmail.com